Lonsdale201/rpg-maker-mv-Debugger/README.md

 **For future plugin compatibility, it is recommended to place the debugger on top of the plugin manager!**

 > **Note**
-> Note that windows and information require space.
+> that windows and information require space.
 The best setting is 1366*768 resolution.

 With this add-on, you can monitor real-time event feedback while testing the game.
 It supports a wide range of event actions, and you have the possibility to use precise (start/end) hierarchical logging (only possible with manual script embedding, and no way to use this for Paralell and Autorun events yet!)